archaeojsc/archaeojsc.github.io/index.md

 ## My Portfolio

 *Please note -- this site is under construction.
-Project pages will be available soon.*
+Project pages and additional content will be available soon.*

-### Projects
+### GitHub Repositories

 #### [Machine Learning from "Scratch"](https://github.com/archaeojsc/ML_from_scratch)